 Glossy vs Matte Photos | Final Thoughts

 You should also think about how you want to display your prints.
 If you have matte prints for display, place them near a light source or a window to absorb more light.
 If you are printing with glossy paper, place the print with a light source directly above it or somewhere there is no direct light on it.

-Hopefully, we’ve managed to make the matte vs. glossy question a bit clearer for you and give you some food for thought!
+Hopefully, we’ve managed to make the matte vs glossy photos question clearer for you and give you some food for thought!